 Reading Time: 3 minutes

-Does recognizing your employees for their hard work and showing appreciation really have impact?
+Does recognizing your employees for their hard work and showing appreciation really make a difference?
 Consider these statistics:

-Productivity is higher, turnover is lower and engagement is better in workplace cultures that make recognition a priority.
-Yet many employees do not feel valued and many organizations are not investing in employee recognition.
+Productivity is higher, turnover is lower, and employee engagement is better in workplaces that prioritize recognition.
+Yet many employees do not feel valued, and many organizations are not investing in employee recognition.

 Which raises the question – why?
-In a nutshell it boils down to six common factors: lack of time, lack of thought, lack of know-how, focus on tasks rather than people, fear of rejection, and culture/belief systems that don’t support recognition.2
+In a nutshell, it boils down to six common factors: a lack of time, a lack of thought, a lack of know-how, a focus on tasks rather than people, fear of rejection, and culture/belief systems that don’t support recognition.
+(2)

 But the statistics are clear – employees perform better when they are appreciated.
 Keep reading to get surefire tips on fixing employee recognition issues.